brandonchacon/TimberlineCS/AdvCSAssignments/Projects/Project1/README.md

 8. Make your site scalable.

 - Your site should scale to different browsers other than your computer.
-Your site should scale to tablets, phones, etc.
+Your site should also scale to tablets, phones, etc.

 9. Test, test, test!

 - Test your site on as many browsers and devices as you can to ensure cross-compatibility.

+10. Grade your site against the project requirements below.

+- Coming soon!